 Having raised a record $2.24 billion in the third quarter of 2019, Israel’s high-tech industry continues to attract global renown and investment.
 This year’s Slush convention serves as the right place, and comes at the right time, for Israeli startups to share their continuing success on a global stage.

-For more information on how Israeli startups are making waves across the tech world, please contact firstname.lastname@example.org.
+For more information on how Israeli startups are making waves across the tech world, you can contact us at: firstname.lastname@example.org